Connect OpenAI (ChatGPT, Sora, Whisper) and Figma integrations

 Just drag and drop apps to automate existing workflows or build new complex processes.
 Solve problems across all areas and teams.

-Connect Figma as a trigger and OpenAI (ChatGPT, Sora, DALL-E, Whisper) as an action through Make's integration platform.
-When OpenAI generates content—such as creative briefs from ChatGPT, visual assets from DALL-E, transcribed feedback from Whisper, or video content from Sora—it triggers an automated workflow that pushes this output directly into your OpenAI (ChatGPT, Sora, DALL-E, Whisper) projects as an action.
-This trigger-action integration eliminates manual transfers by automatically flowing AI-generated design content into OpenAI (ChatGPT, Sora, DALL-E, Whisper) frames, creating design assets, or updating project files whenever OpenAI produces new outputs.
-Set up Figma as the trigger point that initiates the workflow, and configure OpenAI (ChatGPT, Sora, DALL-E, Whisper) as the action destination that receives and implements the AI-generated content.
+Connect Figma as a trigger and OpenAI (ChatGPT, Sora, Whisper) as an action through Make's integration platform.
+When OpenAI generates content—such as creative briefs from ChatGPT, visual assets from DALL-E, transcribed feedback from Whisper, or video content from Sora—it triggers an automated workflow that pushes this output directly into your OpenAI (ChatGPT, Sora, Whisper) projects as an action.
+This trigger-action integration eliminates manual transfers by automatically flowing AI-generated design content into OpenAI (ChatGPT, Sora, Whisper) frames, creating design assets, or updating project files whenever OpenAI produces new outputs.
+Set up Figma as the trigger point that initiates the workflow, and configure OpenAI (ChatGPT, Sora, Whisper) as the action destination that receives and implements the AI-generated content.

 Adds files to a specified vector store or, if not specified, creates a new vector store based on the configuration.